Fairwinds Condominiums residents are fighting back against a Board of Appeals decision to at the Bay Ridge Shopping Center.

 The would be located on the parking lot of the and would also be owned and operated by the supermarket.

-On Monday afternoon, a hearing was held at the Circuit Court for Anne Arundel County to determine if the case should be remanded to the board for additional consideration.
+On Monday afternoon, a hearing was held at the to determine if the case should be remanded to the board for additional consideration.

 Thomas Deming, a lawyer for Fairwinds, argued that the board's decision was "erroneous" because proper traffic studies weren't conducted by the city and the proposal ran counter to the 2009 Annapolis Comprehensive Plan, which outlines the city's direction for the next 10 years.
 The plan is centered on the ideas of preserving and enhancing the character of the community, maintaining a flourishing economy and promoting green initiatives.

 "This application was not supported by information required by law," Deming said.

 He specified that the board used a standard included in the 1998 Comprehensive Plan, which is outdated.